A novel series by “Mario O. Laplume”

 When Jim came back from his painful dismissal, he laid down in the sofa while Helen was preparing dinner.
 He had always dreamed of striking it on his own, to become a consultant, or even an entrepreneur of sorts…It had always been a tempting yet delicate dilemma due to the munificent bank pay package, including a life insurance policy worth almost two million dollars.
 The choice had been made for him.
 There was nothing more to demur about.

 Suggestively listening to Pink Floyd’s “Pigs” with headphones on in his studio, Jim decided to start a consulting firm based at home.
-It was going to be tight for a while for the whole family—new phone lines, a computer, advertisement in newspapers and radio, networking locally and out of town.
+It was going to be financially tight for a while for the whole family—new phone lines, a computer, advertisement in newspapers and radio, plenty of networking.

-He could use the severance payment to cover those expenses for six months, provided that all the family understood that they had to tighten their belts.
-No more nice restaurants outings twice per week, no more forays into the mall for shopping and movies every week, no extras like marihuana joints.
+Provided that all the family understood that they had to tighten their belts, he could use the severance payment to cover those expenses for a few months.
+No more nice restaurants outings twice per week.
+No more forays into the mall for shopping and movies every week.
+No extras like marihuana joints.

 There was only one major caveat in Jim’s careful planning—how to convince Annie to give up her dream of studying in a big city, opting instead for the more reasonable option of attending first a local community college.
 It all made perfect sense to him—she could build up her grades, she would enjoy the homely comfort and continue dating Bobby.
 She had to agree.